stoneforestwhu/cs_note/cuda_c_programming_guide/chapter3.md

 2、When copying to or from the memory of any device which uses the unified address space, the cudaMemcpyKind parameter of cudaMemcpy*() can be set to cudaMemcpyDefault to determine locations from the pointers.
 This also works for host pointers not allocated through CUDA, as long as the current device uses unified addressing.

-3、Allocations via cudaHostAlloc() are automatically portable (see Portable Memory) across all the devices for which the unified address space is used, and pointers returned by cudaHostAlloc() can be used directly from within kernels running on these devices (i.e., there is no need to obtain a device pointer via cudaHostGetDevicePointer() as described in Mapped Memory.
+3、Allocations via cudaHostAlloc() are automatically portable (see Portable Memory) across all the devices for which the unified address space is used, and pointers returned by cudaHostAlloc() can be used directly from within kernels running on these devices (i.e., there is no need to obtain a device pointer via cudaHostGetDevicePointer() as described in Mapped Memory. (如果是映射存储器，直接在kernel中用)

 ​         Applications may query if the unified address space is used for a particular device by checking that the unifiedAddressing device property (see Device Enumeration) is equal to 1.

 #### 3.2.8.
-Interprocess Communication
+Interprocess Communication (进程间通信)

 ​        Any device memory pointer or event handle created by a host thread can be directly referenced by any other thread within the same process.
 It is not valid outside this process however, and therefore cannot be directly referenced by threads belonging to a different process.